Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: Choices of Hyper-parameters

 \section{Choices of Hyper-parameters}

-In this section, we analyze the choices of hyper-parameters used in the proposed approach, including $\alpha$, $l$, and $\gamma$.
+In this section, we analyze the choices of hyperparameters used in the proposed approach, including $\alpha$, and $\gamma$.

-\textbf{Choice of $\alpha$.} $\alpha$ is the most important parameter for the contrastive decoding, which moderates the contrastive effect.
-To determine the value of $\alpha$, we compared model performance under different $\alpha$ for existing decoding method VCD and our method in Table.~\ref{tab:ablation_alpha}.
-Compared with the performance under $\alpha = 1$, our method shows a better performance under a more aggressive setting $\alpha = 3$ while VCD demonstrates improvement on the MS-COCO dataset but suffers a performance decline on GQA under $\alpha = 3$ .
-These results indicate that our method more accurately estimates a distorted distribution favoring hallucination mitigation, demonstrating greater robustness across different $\alpha$ values.
+\textbf{Choice of $\alpha$}. $\alpha$ is the most important parameter for the contrastive decoding, which moderates the contrastive effect.
+To determine the value of $\alpha$, we compared model performance under different $\alpha$ for our method in Table~\ref {tab:ablation_alpha}.
+Compared with the performance under $\alpha = 1$, our method shows a better performance under a more aggressive setting $\alpha = 3$ and $\alpha = 5$ with nucleus sampling.
+However, $\alpha = 5$ leads to a performance degradation in greedy search (85.85 vs. 86.33 at $\alpha = 3$).
+Consequently, we selected $\alpha = 3$ as the default setting to ensure robust performance across different decoding strategies.

-\textbf{Choice of $l$.} Table~\ref{tab:ablation_l} presents the performance of our IMCCD approach on LLaVA 1.5 under varying values of $l$.
-Increasing $l$ from 1 to 3 improves performance on both the POPE and CHAIR benchmarks, demonstrating that a higher $l$ effectively reduces the hallucination from the overlook of relevant visual content.
-However, performance on the CHAIR benchmark declines when $l$ is set to 5 compared to $l=3$.
-This reduction likely occurs because the latter tokens for visual content often summarize preceding visual information, which is particularly beneficial for image captioning tasks.
-These results suggest that choosing a smaller $l$ helps preserve the contribution of summary tokens in later layers, enhancing performance in tasks like image captioning.

 \textbf{Choice of $\gamma$}.
 To better select $\gamma$, we present its performance under different settings in Table~\ref{tab:ablation_gamma}.
-The results indicate that our method is not overly sensitive to the choice of $\gamma$.
-Setting $\gamma$ to $0.1$ or $0.3$, as opposed to the default 0.2, only leads to a slight decrease in the LVLM performance.
+The results indicate that a larger $\gamma$ may lead to better performance on POPE.
+However, the performance on CHAIR is more sensitive to the increase of $\gamma$, resulting in a decline in performance.
+Setting $\gamma$ to $2$ as adopted in our method achieves a better tradeoff between different tasks.